ybg345/data-analysis-viz-excel/README.md

 > **Note:**
 >
-> The `.html` files at [_click here for questions of basic chart types_](https://github.com/ybg345/MS-Excel/tree/master/Data%20Visualization%20Charts%20%26%20Graphs%20with%20MS%20Excel/Exercise-Solution%20of%20all%20Chart%20Types%20of%20MS%20Excel) contains the questions for Basic Chart Types whose solutions can be found at - [Exercise-Solution of all Chart Types.xlsx](https://github.com/ybg345/MS-Excel/blob/master/Data%20Visualization%20Charts%20%26%20Graphs%20with%20MS%20Excel/Exercise-Solution%20of%20all%20Chart%20Types%20of%20MS%20Excel/Exercise-Solution%20of%20all%20Chart%20Types.xlsx) file.
+> The `.html` files at `Exercise-Solution of all Chart Types of MS Excel` contains the questions for Basic Chart Types whose solutions can be found at - [Exercise-Solution of all Chart Types.xlsx](https://github.com/ybg345/Data-analysis-viz-MS-Excel/blob/master/Data%20Visualization%20Charts%20%26%20Graphs%20with%20MS%20Excel/Exercise-Solution%20of%20all%20Chart%20Types%20of%20MS%20Excel/Exercise-Solution%20of%20all%20Chart%20Types.xlsx) file.

-- Advanced Chart types containing in file [`Advanced Charts Hands on Practice.xlsx`](https://github.com/ybg345/MS-Excel/blob/master/Data%20Visualization%20Charts%20%26%20Graphs%20with%20MS%20Excel/Basic%20%26%20Advanced%20Chart%20Types-Hands%20on%20Practice/Advanced%20Charts%20Hands%20on%20Practice.xlsx) -
+- Advanced Chart types containing in file [`Advanced Charts Hands on Practice.xlsx`](https://github.com/ybg345/Data-analysis-viz-MS-Excel/blob/master/Data%20Visualization%20Charts%20%26%20Graphs%20with%20MS%20Excel/Basic%20%26%20Advanced%20Chart%20Types-Hands%20on%20Practice/Advanced%20Charts%20Hands%20on%20Practice.xlsx) -
   - _Image Overlay Charts_
   - _Binary Date Ranges_
   - _Automatic Chart Updates_